dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-28-Force-of-LSTM-and-GRU.md

 ---

-# Long-Short Term Memory and Gated Recurrent Units
+# Long-Short Term Memory and Gated Recurrent Unit

 In this notebook, we will